 The spring rate and preload will set the ride height of the vehicle and determines how much of the total travel will be available for compression and how much will be available for droop travel.

-Spring Preload is the amount of tension that is applied to the spring from its full extended (before installation) length.
+The amount of tension that is applied to the spring from its full extended before installation length.
 This adjustment is very important for proper suspension action.
 Too little preload and the suspension will sag too much; steering control and handling will deteriorate.
-Too much preload will have a negative effect on the steering and handling of the bike and will make the ride harsh.
+Too much preload will have a negative effect on the steering and handling of the bike and can also make the ride too harsh on chatter bumps.

-Static Sag / Bike Sag /Free Sag refers to the amount the vehicle settles with no rider.
+Static SAG refers to the amount the vehicle settles with no rider.
 This settling is about 6% – 10% of the total suspension travel.
 Too little bike sag can make the bike handle poorly and the ride harsh.
 Too much sag and you have less control over the bike, and you will lose travel of the suspension.